quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Server ID Allocation {#sid-allocation}

-For any given configuration, the configuration agent must specify if server IDs will be statically or dynamically allocated.
-Load Balancer configurations with statically allocated server IDs explicitly include a mapping of server IDs to forwarding addresses.
+Load Balancer configurations include a mapping of server IDs to forwarding addresses.
 The corresponding server configurations contain one or more unique server IDs.

-A dynamically allocated configuration does not have a pre-defined assignment, reducing configuration complexity.
-However, it places limits on the maximum server ID length and requires more state at the load balancer.
-In certain edge cases, it can force parts of the system to fail over to 5-tuple routing for a short time.

-In either case, the configuration agent chooses a server ID length for each configuration that MUST be at least one octet.
-For Static Allocation, the maximum length depends on the algorithm.
-For dynamic allocation, the maximum length is 7 octets.
+The configuration agent chooses a server ID length for each configuration that MUST be at least one octet.

 A QUIC-LB configuration MAY significantly over-provision the server ID space (i.e., provide far more codepoints than there are servers) to increase the probability that a randomly generated Destination Connection ID is unroutable.

+The configuration agent SHOULD provide a means for servers to express the number of server IDs it can usefully employ, because a single routing address actually corresponds to multiple server entities (see {{lb-chains}}).

 Conceptually, each configuration has its own set of server ID allocations, though two static configurations with identical server ID lengths MAY use a